Women and Retirement: The Gender Gap Persists

 There are generally two types of retirement plans offered through employers: traditional defined benefit (DB) pension plans and defined contribution (DC) plans such as 401(k) plans.
 Defined benefit plans are funded by employers and benefits are based on some combination of a worker’s wages and years of service.
 Defined contribution plans are retirement savings plans.
 They are typically funded by the worker’s contributions, though some employers provide a matching contribution for some portion of the worker’s savings.

 There is a well-established and consistent trend away from defined benefit plans to defined contribution plans.
-According to an analysis of Fortune 500 companies by Towers Watson in 1998 some 59% of these employers offered a defined benefit plan to newly hired salaried workers.
-By 2015, only 20% offered any defined benefit plan — traditional or hybrid — to new hires.
-Traditional ‘final average pay’ defined benefit plans have fared the worst.
-The number of Fortune 500 companies sponsoring an open traditional defined benefit plan fell from 50% in 1998 to 5% in 2015.
+According to an analysis of Fortune 500 companies by Willis Towers Watson, in 1998, 59 percent of these employers offered a Defined Benefit plan to newly hired salaried workers.
+By 2019, only 14 percent offered any Defined Benefit plan — traditional or hybrid — to new hires.
+Traditional final average pay Defined Benefit plans have fared the worst.
+The number of Fortune 500 companies sponsoring an open traditional Defined Benefit plan fell from 49 percent in 1998 to three percent in 2019.[xx]
 Smaller firms are even less likely to offer such plans due to their cost and complexity.

 RETIREMENT INCOME GAP

 As a result of their meager retirement savings, many older women must continue to work well past retirement age, but in doing so they remain at a considerable disadvantage to men.
-According to the Bureau of Labor Statistics, in 2017 the median weekly earnings of women over age 65 were 77 percent of men’s, at $782 compared with $1016.
+According to the Bureau of Labor Statistics, during the last quarter of 2019 (the most recent pre-pandemic statistic) the median weekly earnings of women over age 65 were 75 percent of men’s, at $822 compared with $1,099.[xxxix]

 Despite gains over the past two decades, a gender gap in pension plan participation and coverage remains.
 Gender differences in pension wealth arise because men and women have different personal and job characteristics.
 Women spend fewer years in the workforce, are more likely to work in part-time employment, earn less than their male counterparts, and have longer life expectancies.
 They generally have accumulated fewer assets and face higher retirement costs when compared with men.
 Women closer to retirement age have a larger portion of their work careers spent in a period when the pay gap was wider, and they were subject to other gender factors such as time out of the workforce to help raise young children.
 The result is significantly lower savings for women in retirement.
 Near-term changes to current pension law can narrow this gap considerably, helping women adequately save for their retirement years.
 And in the long-term, eliminating the wage gap that limits women’s earnings is essential to helping our daughters and granddaughters save for their own retirement.